mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 verse="Acts 2:16-21"
 %}

-Peter clearly believed he was living during the fulfillment of Joel's prophecy ({% include inline-verse.html verse="Joel 2:28-32" %}) and of the day of the Lord in the "last days".
+Peter clearly believed he was living during the fulfillment of Joel's prophecy {% include inline-verse.html verse="Joel 2:28-32" text-before="(" text-after=")" %} and of the day of the Lord in the "last days".

 ---